atosin/urlshortener/README.md

 Navigate to "http://localhost:3000/" to launch the app.

+Unit Tests:
 Server Unit Tests are run as part of the containerization build.
+This was done since it is more likely that the poeple will not have access to the C# environment.
+The client tests are separate and can be run by running "npm test" in the client directory.